longtingwu/longtingwu.github.io/_pages/publications.md

 Preprints
 =========

 - With A. Urundolil Kumaran.
-[A new approach to the operator formalism for Gromov-Witten invariants of the cap and tube](https://arxiv.org/abs/2112.09180). arXiv:2112.09180.
+[A new approach to the operator formalism for Gromov-Witten invariants of the cap and tube](https://arxiv.org/abs/2112.09180). arXiv:2112.09180 (to appear in *Adv.
+Math.*).
 - With P. Bousseau.
 [All-genus WDVV recursion, quivers, and BPS invariants](https://arxiv.org/pdf/2303.00503.pdf). arXiv:2303.00503.

 Others